sidecartridge/atarist-public-floppy-db/README.md

 ## How to create a Pull Request (PR) from the command line

 If you are familiar with Git and the command line, you can also create a pull request from your local machine.
 No need to explain how to do it here, as you probably already know how to do it.
-Just make sure to follow the same steps as above and include the ROM image file in the pull request.
+Just make sure to follow the same steps as above and include the Floppy image file in the pull request.

 ## Disclaimer

 The Floppy images provided in this database are for educational and archival purposes only.
 The repository owner does not condone or support piracy in any form.
 The Floppy images are provided as-is and without any warranty.
 Use at your own risk.
 ## License

 See the [LICENSE](LICENSE) file for license rights and limitations.

 ## Resources